return42/sphkerneldoc/linux_src_doc/drivers/extcon/devres_c.rst

     - Resource-managed \ :c:func:`extcon_unregister_notifier_all`\

     :param struct device \*dev:
-        device to allocate extcon device
+        the device owning the extcon device being created

     :param struct extcon_dev \*edev:
-        the extcon device that has the external connecotr.
+        the extcon device

     :param struct notifier_block \*nb:
-        a notifier block to be registered.
+        a notifier block to be registered

 ..
 This file was automatic generated / don't edit.